-Whether you're planning a visit to Sutton Hoo or exploring from the comfort of your own home, learn about the discovery of this special landscape and the impact it has had on our understanding of our ancestors.
+Whether you're planning a visit to Sutton Hoo or exploring from the comfort of your own home, learn about the discovery of this special landscape and the impact it has had on understanding the lives of our Anglo-Saxon ancestors.

-There are around eighteen burial mounds within the Royal Burial Ground.
-Many have been so eroded over the centuries that it is hard to know exactly how many there were.
+There are around 18 burial mounds within the Royal Burial Ground at Sutton Hoo.
+Many have been so eroded over the centuries that it's hard to know exactly how many there were.

-The burials date to the seventh-century AD.
-The people buried here left no written records, so it is impossible to know exactly who they were, but historians strongly suspect that Sutton Hoo was the cemetery for the royal dynasty of East Anglia, the Wuffingas, who claimed descent from the god Woden.
+The burials date to the 7th century AD.
+The people buried here left no written records, so it's impossible to know exactly who they were, but historians strongly suspect that Sutton Hoo was the cemetery for the royal dynasty of East Anglia, the Wuffingas, who claimed descent from the god Woden.

-Most of the mounds were robbed, largely in the Tudor period, and much of what was there was lost, but two mounds escaped this fate - the Great Ship Burial or King's Mound One and the Horseman's Mound.
+Most of the mounds were robbed, largely in the Tudor period, and much of what was there was lost.
+Two mounds escaped this fate - the Great Ship Burial, or King's Mound One, and the Horseman's Mound.